-On the way home that evening, they picked up take away and chatted what he would do with his pay.
-Jayden said he would pay Mum and Dad some board, explaining that it cost an average of a Million dollars to bring up a child.
+On the way home that evening, they picked up takeaway and chatted about what he would do with his pay.
+Jayden said he would pay his Mum and Dad some board, explaining that bringing up a child costs an average of one million dollars.
 He was also keen to upgrade his mobile phone to one which takes photos.

-Since Jayden started his job eight months ago, his confidence has grown, he has made new friends and feels that he is has started a new journey in life.
+Since Jayden started his job, his confidence has grown, he has made new friends, and he feels he has started a new journey in life.